vitorlnm/ReactNative-ShoppingCart/README.md

 > - Application developed in class to evaluate the subject "UC15 - React Native" of the Bilingual Systems Development Technician course, at SENAC - São Leopoldo.

-### ⌛ | Tasks and Challenges
+### ⌛ | About the project
-- [x] Use markup techniques (HTML) and style (CSS) according to W3C good practice requirements.
-- [x] Install and use content management tools – Content Management System (CMS) on web servers in accordance with technical guidelines;
-- [x] Customize websites using CMS tools;
-- [x] Creates websites in accordance with the usability, accessibility and information architecture standards defined by W3C;
-- [x] Uses frameworks to build the responsive website according to the technical guidelines of the framework used.
-- [ ] Uses tools to publish websites on local and/or remote servers in accordance with technical guidelines;
-- [ ] Prepares the user manual for the web software project developed in accordance with technical guidance;
+- This project focuses on web development and mobile app implementation.
+It includes using HTML and CSS according to W3C best practices, installing and customizing CMS tools, and ensuring websites meet usability, accessibility, and responsive design standards.
+It also involves publishing websites on local or remote servers and preparing a user manual.

+- For the app, the tasks include creating user screens with avatar, name, and logout button, a payment screen with address and card details, and shopping cart removal functionality with a confirmation alert.
+The app should be styled, and the APK generated for app store publication.

 ### 🚀 | Installing the project